EMD F40PH: Conversion to freight locomotives

 Some F40PHs found their way into freight service, after suitable modifications.
-The F40M-2F, which runs on the San Luis and Rio Grande Railroad and formerly the Canadian American Railroad, was regeared for a maximum speed of 65 mph and given an enlarged 2900 gal fuel tank.
+The F40M-2F, which ran on the Canadian American Railroad and later the San Luis and Rio Grande Railroad, was regeared for a maximum speed of 65 mph and given an enlarged 2900 gal fuel tank.
 It was also fitted with a door, platform, and steps at the front.
-One unit, 450, was acquired by Western Maryland Scenic Railroad in 2018.
+One unit, No. 450, was acquired by Western Maryland Scenic Railroad in 2018.

-In 2023-2024, Rolling Stock Solutions, an American locomotive leasing company, rebuilt several F40PH locomotives for leasing to commuter rail operators and dubbed them the F40PH-4C.
-These feature a remanufactured Tier 0+ prime mover (EMD 16-645E3B) and a separate Tier 4 HEP generator, as well as microprocessor controls.
-The first of these locomotives, numbered "1001", was unveiled in Boston in mid-October 2024.
+In the early 2000s, three retired F40PHRs (Nos.
+237, 239, and 295) were purchased by the Grand Canyon Railway for use in pulling their passenger excursion trains between Williams, Arizona and the South Rim of the Grand Canyon National Park.
+To better accommodate the railway's 3%-grades, the three locomotives were rebuilt with Caterpillar HEP generators, and they were regeared for a gear ratio of 62:15.
+The modifications lowered their top speeds and increased their tractive effort by 18,000 lbf, and they were redesignated as F40FH units—the second "F" for their freight speeds.
+By 2010, the F40FHs replaced the railway's MLW FPA-4s in their daily passenger schedules, and they later acquired two more F40PHs (Nos.
+4124 and 4128) from NJ Transit in 2017.
+As of 2026, the Grand Canyon Railway owns eight F40s, one of which is planned to be rebuilt into a battery-electric unit, to reduce environmental emissions and to reduce costs for fuel and maintenance.

 Original owners

 Electro-Motive Division manufactured 475 F40PHs of all types between 1975 and 1992.
 The orders for GO Transit and VIA Rail Canada were built by General Motors Diesel (GMD), the company's Canadian subsidiary.
-Morrison-Knudsen (M-K) and its successor MotivePower (MPI) remanufactured another 31 locomotives between 1988 and 1998.
+Morrison-Knudsen (M-K) and its successor MotivePower (MPI) remanufactured another 30 locomotives between 1988 and 2000, with one final F40PH, ACEX 3106, being built for the Altamont Corridor Express in 2006.